daviduzumaki/traversal_algorithm_robot/user_manual.md

 ## 2.2 **User Access Levels**
 Anyone that downloads the program will be able to use it if their computer meets the specifications required to run the program.

+# **Getting Started**

+## 3.0 **Getting Started**
+Getting Started simply explains where to download the maze solver and how to install it onto your computer.

+## 3.1 **Download and Installation**
+To download the program, simply just click on the link provided.
+Here are the steps to installing the program:

+    1. Download the file maze_test.jar from the provided download link.
+    2. Double click on the file to open when it is installed.